aws/eks-anywhere/docs/content/en/docs/reference/vsphere/vsphere-prereq.md

 ---
-title: "Prerequisites for EKS Anywhere on VMware vSphere "
+title: "Requirements for EKS Anywhere on VMware vSphere "
-linkTitle: "vSphere prereqs"
+linkTitle: "Requirements"
 weight: 15
 description: >
   Preparing a VMware vSphere provider for EKS Anywhere
 ---

-# Prerequisite Checklist

 To run EKS Anywhere, you will need: